Skip to main content

 • The probe must be agentless: true, live in the same workspace, and can’t be the schedule’s own routine — all validated when the schedule is saved.

-• Probe errors fail open: a broken or deleted probe wakes the main routine instead of going silently blind, and records last_wake_status: ERROR so you can see the probe needs fixing.
+• Probe errors fail open by default: a broken or deleted probe wakes the main routine instead of going silently blind, and records last_wake_status: ERROR so you can see the probe needs fixing.
+This is the right default for a monitoring gate — you would rather over-fire than miss a signal.

 • A skipped tick advances next_run_at but leaves last_run_* untouched — run telemetry stays strictly about main runs.
 Wake telemetry lives in wake_check_count / wake_fire_count / last_wake_at / last_wake_status, and routine schedules list shows it as <probe> woke/checked in the WAKE column.